simonArchipoff/ATSAHSNA/README.md

 # ATSAHSNA

-This project aims to be a free/libre software to perform accoustical measures, some kind of REW.
+This project aims to be a free/libre software to perform accoustical measures.

 It's licenced under GPLv3.
 For now it's under heavy development, you can play with it but please dont build something with it yet.

 What's already implemented:
 - two backend (faust and jackd)
-- impulse response, harmonic spectrum, THD computation.
+- impulse response, harmonic spectrum, THD computation. (it work great for faust and very clean mesure, it needs more work for real world ones)
-- wavelet waterfall measures (ongoing work, it's not convincing yet)
+- wavelet waterfall measures
-- temporal response (it work great for faust and very clean mesure, it needs more work for real world ones)
+- temporal response
 - a very poor GUI, sorry

 Soon :